What district am I in?

 Keely Briggs (D2) – Yes, there are things I would change.
 Our Gas Well Ordinance was written with fear of lawsuits not the intent to protect our residents.
 We need to review it.

-Jessie Davis (D3) – I support 1000-foot setbacks and reverse setbacks across the board, where legally possible.
+Jesse Davis (D3) – I support 1000-foot setbacks and reverse setbacks across the board, where legally possible.

 Diana Leggett (D3) – Yes.
 The current ordinance allows for a 250 foot setback or a 1,000 foot setback – ambiguous at best.
 The scientific studies are in and there is no question now about the health risks associated with residences in close proximity to gas wells.
 When the science shows that proximity can produce everything from asthma to cancer to fetal death I think we are done questioning.
 If the land where the gas well exists does not support the ability to build residences then utilize it for something else – commercial or industrial.